arko-sys/arko_bhattacharya_week1/README.md

 # Python Template

-This project is to demonstarte how to create a standard scaffolding along with dockerizing the project and setting up a CI/CD process.
+This project is to demonstrate how to create a standard scaffolding along with dockerizing the project and setting up a CI/CD process.

 ## Project Function
 - Add two 'numpy' arrays and store it in a third array